Redd9292/The-WeatherApp/README.md

 ## Description

-The React WeatherApp is a simple weather application built with HTML, JavaScript, React, Axios, and Tailwind CSS.
+The React WeatherApp is a simple weather application built with HTML, JavaScript, Vite-React, Axios, and Tailwind CSS.
 It leverages the Weatherapi to fetch accurate and up-to-date weather data, allowing users to check the current weather conditions for a specific location.

 ## Table of Contents